Galois covers of the open p-adic disc: A Criterion for Good Reduction and the Oort Conjecture

-We conclude this paper by giving a direct proof of the Arithmetic Form of the Ring Specific Oort Conjecture for $p$-cyclic covers over $\overline{\mathbb{F}}_p$.
-We begin by recalling some facts about $p$-cyclic extensions for which we omit the straightforward proofs.
-Recall that $K=\widehat{\mathbb{Q}_p^{un}}$, and $L=K(\zeta_{p^\infty})$.
+\begin{rem} One can give a direct proof of the Arithmetic Form of the Ring Specific Local Oort Conjecture for $p$-cyclic covers over $\overline{\mathbb{F}}_p$.
+It is a variant of the proofs given in \cite{OSS} and \cite{GM}, using Kummer Theory in characteristic zero in place of Artin-Schreier Theory in characteristic $p$. \end{rem}